kherge/java.resource/README.md

             // A resource can be retrieved as a string.
             String string = resource.getAsString("my-resource.txt");

+            // List resources in a folder.
+            List<String> resources = resource.list("path/to/folder");

+            // List matching resources in a folder.
+            // (This is more performant than using list() and then filtering.)
+            List<String> resources = resource.listMatch("path/to/folder", ".+pattern.+");

+            // Stream resources in a folder.
+            resource.stream("path/to/folder").forEach(name -> System.out.println(
+                resource.getAsString(name)
+            ));

         } catch (ResourceException exception) {

-            // If a resource could not be retrieved, this exception is thrown. throw exception;
+            // If a resource could not be retrieved or listed, this exception is thrown. throw exception;

         }